Dr. Patricia Sohn, Ph.D.

 Conferences

 Over 50 invited, workshop, conference papers presented and panels organized.
-Available upon request.
+See link.

 Courses & Teaching